 - Location: Normandy Barn (second floor)

 - Details: The ceremony will include the presentations of the Lt.
-Governor’s Agrivision Award, the Purdue Women in Agriculture Awards and the winners of the ISDA Photo Contest.
+Governor’s Agrivision Award, the Purdue Women in Agriculture Awards, the John Arnold Rural Preservation Award and the winners of the ISDA Photo Contest.

 Friday, Aug.
 18